toribiodiego/thesis/docs/roadmap.md

     - [ ] feat: Add runtime estimator script and planning CSV for game budgets
 - [ ] Define objective acceptance criteria per game (e.g., target score or % of paper baseline, number of seeds, final eval window) and include them as `Target score / % baseline` columns in the README table.
     - [ ] docs: Document per-game acceptance thresholds and evaluation window
+- [ ] Add game-specific overrides called out in the paper (e.g., Space Invaders requires `frameskip=3` to avoid disappearing bullets) and ensure configs/README highlight any such deviations.
+    - [ ] feat: Provide per-game config knobs (like `frame_skip_override`) and document them in the plan
 - [ ] Consolidate the plan in one place: ensure `experiments/dqn_atari/README.md` contains the selected games, frame budgets, eval cadence, runtime estimates link/CSV, and acceptance criteria; link to configs and runs directories.
     - [ ] chore: Finalize and cross-link game suite plan in README
 - [ ] Archive the planning decisions in `docs/design/game_suite_plan.md`: capture chosen games, rationale, budgets, eval cadence, runtime assumptions, and acceptance thresholds so future contributors see how the suite was selected.